How to Make Reading Japanese Easy

-Active vs Passive reading
+Active vs Passive Reading

 You will use active and passive reading techniques throughout your language journey.
 When you first start reading Japanese, most of your time will be spent actively reading.
 Active reading is when you actively look up lots of words, break down the grammar and sentence structure, and make flashcards.
-Active reading should not be done for long periods, instead, it should be done in about 15 to 20-minute chunks.
+Active reading should not be done for long periods; instead, it should be done in about 15 to 20-minute chunks.
 However, as you continue your language journey, more of your time will be spent doing passive reading.
-Passive reading is more leisurely, you may look up a word or two but you are not concerned with understanding every detail you read, just the overall idea or story.
+Passive reading is more leisurely; you may look up a word or two, but you are not concerned with understanding every detail you read, just the overall idea or story.
 Passive reading is all about maximizing input and enjoying it, so this can be done for much longer periods, up to several hours.
 While you may do one of these more than the other depending on what your goals are, it is important to do both, as they will both increase your reading ability in different ways.

-In the article, you will find several tools to help you with both your passive and active reading.
+In this article, you will find several tools to help you with both your passive and active reading.
 Depending on what and how you like to read, you may find some of these tools more useful than others.
 I encourage you to look through all of them to see what fits your needs best.
 If you’re looking for information about reading resources, such as where to find Japanese books and articles, click the link below.

 All Platforms